 You can access the browser push notification settings by clicking on the **Settings** tab on the top left of the editor window.
 In this tab, you can configure various things, such as the notification's "time to live" or link transformation, or choose a frequency policy and consent category.

-Using time to live (TTL), you can set an expiration time for the notification to prevent the delivery of the no-longer relevant ones.
-The push service will try to deliver the notification to the user for a set amount of time but will be dropped if the user remains offline for a long.
+Using time to live (TTL), you can set an expiration time for the notification to prevent the delivery of the no-longer relevant notifications.
+The push service will try to deliver the notification to the user for a set amount of time but will be dropped if the user remains offline for longer.

 By **default** the notification's TTL will be set to _12 hours_.
 However, you can change this in the **Settings** tab.
 The minimum time for TTL is _zero_, which makes the browser push service give it a higher priority.
 The maximum time for TTL is four weeks.